IVF Due Date Calculator

 How many weeks am I pregnant?

 Our pregnancy due date calculator IVF not only gives you the day on which you'll first hold your newborn, but it also estimates the week of pregnancy you're currently in.
-You are most likely to have an egg implanted on your ovulation date, which takes place on 14th day of your menstrual cycle.
+You are most likely to have an egg implanted on your ovulation day, which takes place on the 14th day of your menstrual cycle.
 In some more complicated cases, or when a cycle is not 28 days long, use ovulation calculator to estimate that day.

-A typical pregnancy lasts around 40 weeks, counted from the first day of your last period, or 38 weeks from the day of egg implantation.
+A typical pregnancy lasts around 40 weeks, counted from the first day of your last period or 38 weeks from the day of egg implantation.
 So, if today was 27th September 2019, and the first day of your last menstrual period was on 9th July 2019, you'd be 11 weeks and two days pregnant.
-You can find more calculations on this topic in our conception date calculator.

-Although today we can quickly assess due date or pregnancy week to the mostly likely day, most children are not born exactly on their due date.
+Although today we can quickly assess the due date or pregnancy week to the most likely day, most children are not born exactly on their due date.
 The average 5-week time span means that your baby may arrive anytime between week 37 and week 42.